National Standard.

 The Accreditation Review Council renders accreditation determinations in accordance with documented procedures and impartiality safeguards.

-The ARC operates independently from operational administration and external influence.
+The ARC operates independently from executive administration, advisory functions, and external influence.

 Responsibilities include: